How I built my dividend portfolio

 - diversify their portfolio across sectors, companies and countries.

-If you the latter via indexed investing, maybe even better because it’s easier for most investors to do so.
+If you use indexed investing, maybe even better because it’s easier for most investors to do so.

-As you invest more and learn more, consider thinking about your assets as a single portfolio, a portfolio that spans multiple investing accounts and even includes your pension if you are lucky enough to have one.
-I also encourage you to seek out financial professional help if you’re unsure about what to invest in, where and how.
+As you invest more and learn more, you will likely consider thinking about your assets as a single portfolio, a portfolio that spans multiple investing accounts and even includes your pension if you are lucky enough to have one.
+I also encourage you to seek out financial professional help if you’re really, really unsure about what to invest in, where and how.

 How I built my dividend portfolio summary